bloXroute-Labs/solana-trader-client-python/README.md

 `PRIVATE_KEY`, or specify it via the provider configuration if you want to load it with some other mechanism.
 See samples for more information.
-As a general note on this: methods named `post_*` (e.g. `post_order`) typically do not yet sign/submit the transaction, only return the raw unsigned transaction.
-To sign/submit, use the similarly named `submit_*` methods (e.g. `submit_order`).
+As a general note on this: methods named `post_*` (e.g. `post_order`) typically do not sign/submit the transaction, only return the raw unsigned transaction.
+This isn't very useful to most users (unless you want to write a signer in a different language), and you'll typically want the similarly named `submit_*` methods (e.g. `submit_order`).
+These methods generate, sign, and submit the transaction all at once.

 Context manager: